Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Method

 From this path, we construct the final accumulated mask sequence $\{M_t^{(i)}\}$.
 The mask at each step $t$ is the union of the regions from the first $t$ nodes in the path:

 This node-centric construction guarantees the progressive containment property ($M_t^{(i)} \subseteq M_{t+1}^{(i)}$), which is essential for autoregressive modeling.
 It implies that at any step $t$, the model operates on the revealed content within $M_t^{(i)}$, while the unrevealed areas are masked out using padding.
+Even for regions without spatial inclusion, path sampling still provides valid temporal orders, allowing the model to learn multi-step sequences without requiring hierarchy.

-\paragraph{Hierarchical Sequential Image Manipulation Dataset.} To evaluate under realistic conditions, we construct a real-world composite dataset.
+\paragraph{Hierarchical Sequential Image Manipulation Dataset.} To evaluate under multi-step scenario, we construct a synthetic dataset.
 Starting from a pool of authentic photographs, we generate stepwise manipulation plans with GPT-4o and execute the edits using GPT-Image-1.
 AI editing often introduces \emph{undesired artifacts}, where regions outside the intended manipulated area are inadvertently modified or distorted~\cite{costanzino2025towards}.
 To mitigate this, we perform targeted manual refinements so that only the intended regions are altered while the surrounding content remains intact.
 After sampling, HSIM contains \textbf{2,442 valid manipulation paths}, each supplied with stepwise masks for autoregressive evaluation.